Mallard

 Mallards are dabblers, submersing their heads in water, their tail ends sticking up, in order to feed.
 Their menu includes aquatic plants, small fish and invertebrates.
 During breeding season, mallards are more carnivorous; during migration, they'll hit a farmer's field for seeds.

 Mallards form pairs, beginning in the fall and winter, and produce one, sometimes two, broods a year.
 They nest on dry ground in dense vegetation usually near water, sometimes on stumps and in tree hollows.
-Both males and females scout for the a nesting site.
+Both males and females scout for a nesting site.
 Females use the vegetation on hand to build the nest, and line it with down from their breast.
 They lay as many as 13 eggs, although seven to 10 is more common.
 Average incubation time — only the female sits on the eggs — is about four weeks, give or take.

 Once hatched, the young take to the water within 24 hours.
 They are able to feed themselves but follow their mother for protection.
 Males take no part in the rearing.
 Young mallards are able to fly after about two months from hatching.
 Rarely, mallards will raise a second brood in a season.